 An advocate of new and avant-garde music, Ms. Turchi was thrilled to perform Dave Brubeck’s Canticles of Mary with the composer and his famous quartet.
 Other recent engagements include Gilda in Verdi’s Rigoletto at the home of the Romanian ambassador in Washington DC and a return Embassy Row to perform Anna Glawari in Franz Lehár’s The Merry Widow at the Embassy of Austria.

-Ms. Turchi is an alumna of The International Institute of Vocal Arts, The Westchester Summer Vocal Institute, The International Lyric Academy of Rome, and The Ezio Pinza Council of American Singers of Opera.
+Ms. Turchi is an alumna of Bel Canto at Caramoor, The International Institute of Vocal Arts, The Westchester Summer Vocal Institute, The International Lyric Academy of Rome, and The Ezio Pinza Council of American Singers of Opera.
 She holds degrees in vocal performance from Carnegie Mellon University and Shenandoah University.